 Application materials are retained for one year.
 If you reapply within the year, only your personal statement and resume need to be re-submitted.
-However, addional materials may be required by your department.
+However, additional materials may be required by your department.
 If you apply after one year, you will have to submit a new application with new documentation.
 Official test scores such as GRE or TOEFL are retained on file and are valid for 5 years from the date of the test.
-Please email us at email@example.com if you plan to reapply.
+Please email us at firstname.lastname@example.org if you plan to reapply.

 Am I allowed to defer my admission?

 Students are eligible to defer one time, within the year.
 To make the request to defer send an email to Falk admissions at email@example.com.
 Please note any financial aid awarded, will not be deferred.

 Do I need to pay a tuition deposit?